Normal extension: Normal closure

-If K is a field and L is an algebraic extension of K, then there is some algebraic extension M of L such that M is a normal extension of K. Furthermore, up to isomorphism there is only one such extension which is minimal, that is, the only subfield of M which contains L and which is a normal extension of K is M itself.
+If K is a field and L is an algebraic extension of K, then there is some algebraic extension M of L such that M is a normal extension of K. Furthermore, up to isomorphism there is only one such extension that is minimal, that is, the only subfield of M that contains L and that is a normal extension of K is M itself.
 This extension is called the normal closure of the extension L of K.

 If L is a finite extension of K, then its normal closure is also a finite extension.